iamjakobforreal/iamjakobforreal.github.io/README.md

 <details>
 <summary>
-What is a trick to recognize bat poop be recognized by?
+What is a secret trick to recognize bat poop?
 </summary>
   Smell
 </details>